aws-samples/eks-workshop-v2/website/docs/aiml/deploy-monitor-genai-model/index.md

  - Installs Amazon Managed Prometheus, Grafana and AWS managed collector
 :::

-# GenAI on EKS

-Welcome to the "GenAI on Amazon EKS" workshop!
-In this workshop, we'll cover aspects, from creating an EKS cluster with GPU nodes to model training, inference with Ray, and real-time monitoring using Amazon Managed Prometheus and Grafana.
+This lab will cover we'll cover various aspects from provisioning GPU nodes, model training, inference with Ray, and real-time monitoring using Amazon Managed Prometheus and Grafana.

 ![Build Model](./assets/GenAI-on-EKS.png)

-## High level overview

- 1. Create an EKS cluster, install EBS CSI driver, AWS Load Balancer controller, Karpenter, Amazon Managed Prometheus, Granfana and AWS managed collector
- 2. Install Nvidia GPU Operator and Ray cluster
- 2. Install Jupyterhub notebook and train the model
- 4. Create an Inference service using KubeRay service
- 5. Monitor the GPU metrics using the Amazon Managed Prometheus and Grafana